holidayextras/holidayextras.github.com/_posts/2017-07-10-spreadsheet-reader.md

 In shipping this product we came across a few blockers and ‘gotchas’, that we quickly learnt from and rectified.
 Some of our key learnings were:

-**File formats**
+### File formats

 In live demo we noticed how brittle we’d originally set the spreadsheet reader up for: we ran through the automated rates import process once, and then our sponsor asked us to change another rate so he could see it in action again.
-In adding another rate it changed the file type from .xls to .xlsx - which because we had narrowly defined the file types supported meant that it wouldn’t process through our Google Function.
+In adding another rate it changed the file type from .xls to .xlsx - which because we had whitelisted the file types supported meant that it wouldn’t process through our Google Function.
+We added support for other file extentions which solved this issue.

-**Fuzzy colours**
+### Fuzzy colours

 Another area of brittleness was defining the colour used to indicate a rates change in a particular cell.
 We originally coded to look for specific hex colours, but learnt that we needed to widen this to include other shades - or ‘fuzziness’ - which accounts for colour changes both as a result of using different spreadsheet programs and human choice.

-**Feedback loop**
+### Feedback loop

 It was important that our Commercial team be kept informed at key stages in the process, such as when the file is received (“do not process this”) and when it has been uploaded (“now let the hotel know it’s done”).

 For the first communication, we applied a Google Inbox label to the effect of ‘do not process this’.
-To close the loop, we set up an alert in SumoLogic that fired an email to Commercial’s inbox that stated which file had been processed - and also if it had failed for any reason.
+To close the loop, we set up an alert in [SumoLogic](https://www.sumologic.com/) that fired an email to Commercial’s inbox that stated which file had been processed - and also if it had failed for any reason.

-**Launch process**
+### Launch process

 For our first hotel, it’s fair to say we were a little complacent around the complexity to move rates uploads to an automated process.
 Because of the risk (prices not appearing on our site) it required close collaboration with Commercial to ensure that the switch was made seamlessly, and we had to ensure we had a roll back plan if anything went wrong.

 On the agreed day we launched out of hours, with a colleague from Commercial on site to help us with testing.
 We developed a checklist as a guide covering both the technical and operational steps we needed to take for future launches.

-**Logging, Alerting and Reporting**
+### Logging, Alerting and Reporting

 Here is where SumoLogic has been an extremely valuable tool.
 We were able to log each part of the process so we could see how each step was performing.
 This is key when moving to microservices and pub/sub queues - if something goes down you want to narrow which part of the process is affected quickly, not waste minutes tracing it through.